Cuvée wine

 Eau-de-vie

-Eau-de-vie means “water of life” and refers to distilled schnapps made from fruit such as cherries, plums, raspberries or apricots.
+Eau-de-vie, the “water of life”, refers to distilled fruit brandies made from cherries, plums or apricots.

 Noble rot